btholt/complete-intro-to-react-v8/lessons/04-core-react-concepts/G-react-dev-tools.md

 React already has a lot of developer conveniences built into it out of the box.
 What's better is that they automatically strip it out when you compile your code for production.

 So how do you get the debugging conveniences then?
-Well, if you're using Parcel.js, it will compile your development server with an environment variable of `NODE_ENV=development` and then when you run `parcel build <entry point>` it will automatically change that to `NODE_ENV=production` which is how all the extra weight gets stripped out.
+Well, if you're using Vite.js, it will compile your development server with an environment variable of `NODE_ENV=development` and then when you run `vite build` it will automatically change that to `NODE_ENV=production` which is how all the extra weight gets stripped out.

 Why is it important that we strip the debug stuff out?
 The dev bundle of React is quite a bit bigger and quite a bit slower than the production build.
 Make sure you're compiling with the correct environmental variables or your users will suffer.